YANG-DB/knowledge-graph/docs/tutorial/sample/dragons/installation.md

 ---
 ### Running OpenGraph

-**OpenGraph is a graph execution engine on top of elasticsearch, it has a REST API interface that allows interacting with it.**
+**OpenGraph is a graph execution engine on top of opensearch, it has a REST API interface that allows interacting with it.**

 Running OpenGraph from its installation folder (after un-tar the downloaded artifact) is simple, it is done via the start-service.sh script in the installation folder.